isioma-talabi/JS-101/README.md

 ## To set Local Storage

+For more on how this is used check todo-list.html

 To begin setting a value in local storage, you will want to save the updated value using

 ````js